 What is it?
 A shared platform that creates a trusted source of data directly between transacting parties in network.
 Blockchain is just one example.

 What can it do?
 Allow real-time clearing and settlement, eliminating intermediaries, reconciliations, and delays in financial transactions.

-The bottom line: “It’s still in its infancy, with issues around scalability and information security, but in Innovation Research and Development, we are experimenting with how it could allow us to digitize and share standardized data, remove reconciliation processes, and obtain greater transparency among transacting parties,” says Laura Fontana, Strategy Consultant at Wells Fargo Bank and leader of the DLT program in the Innovation Group.
-“Many banking services are rife with non-standard data, manual documentation and multiple system hops or third parties that contribute to the lag and risk in the settlement of a transaction.
-A distributed application and real time shared data network could make anything from payments, trades, loan closing and syndications, or any finance agreements more instant, transparent and assured.”
+The bottom line: “This technology is still in its infancy, and we are focused on finding applications that scale and are secure.
+We are experimenting with how it could allow us to digitize and share standardized data, remove reconciliation processes, and obtain greater transparency among transacting parties,” says Laura Fontana, Strategy Consultant at Wells Fargo Bank and a member of the Innovation Group’s Research and Development team.
+“In the future, a distributed application and real time shared data network could potentially make anything from payments, trades, loan closing and syndications, or any finance agreements more instant, transparent and assured.”

 New technology can bring great benefits to customers, making it much easier to conduct even the most complex transactions.
 But as Van Beurden cautions, “with every new technology upside comes a downside.
 As technology continues to change rapidly, it is important to anticipate and manage the risks responsibly.”